Solved Problem on Dynamics

 Using the equation (I) for the man, with the inversion in the direction of the acceleration of the elevator

-c) If the man does not exert force on the floor of the elevator we have the normal force null, N = 0, substituting this condition in the equation (II) of item (a)
+c) If the man does not exert force on the floor of the elevator, we have the normal force is zero, N = 0.
+Substituting this condition in the equation (II) of item (a)

 \[ \begin{gather} \bbox[#FFCCCC,10px] {a=g=9.8\;\mathrm{m/s^2}} \end{gather} \]

-Note 2: if instead of using the equation (II) of item (a), we had used the equation (III) of item (b), with the condition of N = 0, the result would be a = −g.
-This means that the magnitude of the acceleration would be the same, but the direction of acceleration, which in item (b) is pointed upwards, would have to be downwards, which would coincide with the situation of item (a).
+Note 2: If instead of using the equation (II) of item (a), we had used the equation (III) of item (b), with the condition of N = 0, the result would be a = −g.
+This means that the magnitude of the acceleration is the same, but the direction of the acceleration, which in item (b) is upwards, would have to be downwards, coinciding with the situation of item (a).

 advertisement